rudrasingh99/filemonitor/README.md

 ## filemonitor

 filemonitor takes care of the storage of the files you want to monitor.
 It uses Git to save the files and to keep track of them.
-Git(Hub|Lab|Whatever) could take care of notifying you when changes are detected.
+A git service, such as GitHub, could take care of notifying you when changes are detected.

 Filemonitor uses the modified worker pool of [subfinder](https://github.com/subfinder/subfinder) (originally from https://github.com/stefantalpalaru/pool).
 The web pages/files are saved as `.txt` files, although we would love to have this changed in the near future.